gergoerdi/clash-pong/README.md

 (using SDL for input and graphics) and as a hardware FPGA design via Clash.

+This code is part of the book *Retrocomputing with Clash: Haskell for FPGA Hardware Design* at <https://unsafePerform.IO/retroclash/>.

 ## Building

 Use `stack build` to build and `stack run pong` to run the software